-- Use a soft, lint-free jewelry cloth or light cotton cloth to remove dust or other contaminants from the piece, as they may cause light scratching during the cleaning process.
+- Use a soft, lint-free jewelry cloth or light cotton cloth to remove dust or other contaminants from the piece, as a harsher cloth may cause light scratching during the cleaning process.

-- Do not use harsh, abrasive cleaners such as chlorine and ammonia, especially on opaque gemstones.
-Porous stones will absorb the chemicals and damage the stones.
+- Do not use harsh, abrasive cleaners such as chlorine and ammonia, especially on opaque gemstones (opal, coral and turquoise).
+Porous stones will absorb the chemicals and become damaged.
 Use a mild detergent instead.